miguelrisero/betterpic-web-content/legal/terms-conditions.md

 category: Legal Document
 updated: 2023-10-11
 ---
-**About BetterPic:** BetterPic is a digital service operated and managed by IndieInnova, S.L. ("IndieInnova").
-For the purposes of this Policy, references to "BetterPic" shall pertain to the digital service provided by IndieInnova, S.L.
-All matters related to BetterPic, including this Terms & Conditions, are governed by the laws of Spain.
+**About BetterPic:** BetterPic is a digital service operated and managed by Recedo Group LLC-FZ ("Recedo Group").
+For the purposes of this Policy, references to "BetterPic" shall pertain to the digital service provided by Recedo Group LLC-FZ.
+All matters related to BetterPic, including this Terms & Conditions, are governed by the laws of Dubai.

 ## Introduction